Program Information

 Required Coursework

 Consistent with the guidelines established by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE), the curriculum includes coursework in human development, marital and family studies, marriage and family therapy, professionalism and ethics, research and statistics, and supervised practicum.
 Students are required to follow an organized sequence of study, in which academic and practicum coursework are integrated.
-Total semester hour requirement for graduation is 60 to 63 hours.
+Total semester hour requirement for graduation is 60 hours.

 Foundational Curriculum Areas